ehamberg/typeclassopedia-md/typeclassopedia.md

 # About the author

-Brent Yorgey ([blog](http://byorgey.wordpress.com/), [homepage](http://www.cis.upenn.edu/~byorgey/)) is (as of November 2011) a fourth-year Ph.D. student in the [programming languages group](http://www.cis.upenn.edu/~plclub/) at the [University of Pennsylvania](http://www.upenn.edu).
+Brent Yorgey ([blog](http://byorgey.wordpress.com/), [homepage](http://www.cis.upenn.edu/~byorgey/)) is (as of September 2013) a Ph.D. student in the [programming languages group](http://www.cis.upenn.edu/~plclub/) at the [University of Pennsylvania](http://www.upenn.edu).
 He enjoys teaching, creating EDSLs, playing Bach fugues, musing upon category theory, and cooking tasty lambda-treats for the denizens of #haskell.

 # Colophon